rh-taro/aws_dev_docker/README.md

 # Usage
 ## 0. prepare credentials file to `.aws` directory
-and prepare ssh key to `.ssh` directory if you need ssh key
+- and prepare ssh key to `.ssh` directory if you need ssh key
+- and write docker-compose.yml volume section and mount project if you need

 ## 1. start docker & execute bash on docker
 ```